KarsMulder/evsieve/README.md

 The `--hook` argument has the following basic syntax:

 ```
-    --hook KEY... [exec-shell=COMMAND]... [toggle[=[ID][:INDEX]]]...
+    --hook KEY... [exec-shell=COMMAND]... [toggle[=[ID][:INDEX]]]... [send-key=KEY]... [sequential] [period=SECONDS] [breaks-on=...]
 ```

-Hooks take actions upon events, but do not modify events.
+Hooks take actions when it receives a certain combination events.
+By default, they do not modify the event stream.
 An example of such an action is executing a certain script.
-The following hook will print "Hello, world!" every time lctrl+A is pressed:
+The following hook will print "Hello, world!" every time LCtrl+A is pressed:

 ```
     --hook key:a key:leftcontrol exec-shell="echo Hello, world!"
 ```

 One or more KEYs can be specified.
 The syntax for specifying the keys that trigger the hook is the same as the one used to match events for maps, but the semantics are different.
 The simple explanation of KEYs is that the hook will trigger whenever all those keys are held down simultaneously, and that is probably all you need to remember about them.

+The clauses/flags `sequential`, `period`, and `breaks-on` can be provided to add additional restrictions to when the hook can trigger.
+The clauses `exec-shell`, `toggle`, or `send-key` can be used to decide what to do when the hook triggers.

 **In detail: key format**